cinnData/MLearning/[ML-06E] Example - The spam filter.md

        [ 549, 1264]])
 ```

-The counts in first row of this matrix correspond to the negative samples (the legal mail), while those in the second row corresponds to the positive samples (the spam mail).
+The counts in the first row of this matrix correspond to the negative samples (the legal mail), while those in the second row correspond to the positive samples (the spam mail).
 Here, the accuracy is poorer for the spam mail.
-To make the discussion more specific, we can use standard metrics like the true positive rate and the false positive rate.
+To make the discussion more specific, we can use standard metrics like the **true positive rate** and the false positive rate.

 ```
 In [12]: tp1 = conf1[1, 1]/sum(conf1[1, :])